Jason2Brownlee/blog/content/posts/gym-for-all-the-skills-that-llms-are-eating.md

 Much the same.

 * Code up a linear regression for this data and predict these values.
-* Tell me all the ways kNN is going to have a problem on this problem.
+* Tell me all the ways kNN is going to have a problem on this data.
 * Use XGB and get an accuracy above 98% on this dataset.

 And on.